Liberty vs. North Texas NCAA Football Odds, Plays and Insights | October 23, 2021

 Liberty vs. North Texas College Football Odds, Plays and Insights

-The North Texas Mean Green (1-5) and the 19th-ranked rushing attack will take on the Liberty Flames (5-2) and the 23rd-ranked run defense on Saturday, October 23, 2021.
-The Flames are heavily favored by 21.5 points in the outing.
-The point total is set at 60.5.
+The Liberty Flames (5-2) and the 23rd-ranked run defense will visit the North Texas Mean Green (1-5) and the 19th-ranked run offense on Saturday, October 23, 2021.
+The Mean Green are heavy, 21.5-point underdogs.
+The contest has a point total set at 60.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.